salemae/king_blue_news_feed/README.md

 - **Feed Source Management:** Add, edit, or remove RSS feed sources categorized into News, Vulnerabilities, Data Leakage, or Custom categories.

-- **Category Management:** Create, edit, or remove categories to organize your feed sources.

-- **Category-Source Associations:** Associate feed sources with categories, allowing you to send notifications based on categories.

 - **Email Notifications:** Automatically send email notifications to subscribers based on feed categories.

 ## Getting Started